ProJobless/FCstuff/README.md

         $db['default']['password'] = 'root';
         ```

-    + The name of the database you want to connect to.
+    + The name of the database.
 Example:

         ```php
         $db['default']['database'] = 'fcstuff';